Last update: 5 July 2024

 Health requirements

 There are certain health requirements that you will have to meet to be eligible for a subclass 500 visa, including being free from certain diseases or conditions.
-You may have to have a health examination to prove you meet the requirements.
-For more information, see here.
+You may have to have a health examination to prove you meet the health requirements.

 Australian Values Statement

-There is a Life In Australia booklet that you will have to have read and understand - it is available here in a range of languages.
+There is a Life In Australia booklet that you will have to have read and understand, which is available in a range of languages.
 You will then have to sign an Australian Values Statement to confirm you will obey Australian laws and respect the way of life here.

 Debts to the Australian Government